dharmx/colo.nvim/.github/README.md

       preview = { "─", "│", "─", "│", "╭", "╮", "╯", "╰" },
     },
     separator = "┃  ",
-    exclude = {
+    ---Exclude theme file patterns that you do not want to show in the picker. exclude = {
       "^sexy_",
       "^tempus_",